 TYPE OF ACTION SDF ELEMENT SPATIAL PROPOSALS RELATED NON SPATIAL PROPOSALS CBAs, ESA's, Protected areas Maintain and improve the nature areas surrounding small settlements along the R304.
 Work to increasingly connect and integrate nature areas, also with the urban green areas, to form an integrated green web or framework across the municipal area.
 Implement management actions contained in the EMF.
 Water courses Improve public continuity, access, and space along stream corridors.
-Books allow Agricultural land Retain and improve the relationship between small settlements along the R304 and surrounding agricultural land.
+Barta a Para Agricultural land Retain and improve the relationship between small settlements along the R304 and surrounding agricultural land.
 Protective Actions Urban edge As a general principle, contain the footprints of small settlements along the R304 as far as possible within the existing urban edge.
 Scenic landscapes, scenic routes, special places Retain the strong sense of transition between agriculture and human settlement at the entrances to small settlements along the R304.
 Historically and culturally significant precincts and places Maintain the integrity of historically and culturally significant precincts and places (as indicated in completed surveys).
 Informal settlements to be upgraded Accommodate inhabitants of informal structures in planning for the settlements.
 Areas for residential densification and infill Ensure that residential development provides for a range of housing types and income groups.
 Ensure that future development is woven into the urban fabric of existing settlements.
 Consider underutilsed open space within the settlements for infill development that will enhance socio-economic potential of those who currently reside in these towns.
 Utilise government land assets to enable residential densification and infill development.
 Change Actions Areas for mixed land use and improved economic opportunity Focus addressing service needs in cluster developments, in this way improving mixed use and enhancing economic opportunities.
 Improved access and mobility Pro-actively improve conditions for walking and NMT within and between small settlements along the R304.
 Ensure that the design of all roads within and surrounding settlements provides for appropriate NMT movement.
 Community/ Institutional use Cluster community facilities together with commercial, transport, informal sector and other activities so as to maximise convenience, safety and socio-economic potential.
 Actively support the shared use of community facilities.
 Improved landscaping and public amenity As far as possible, focus investment in parks, open space, and social facilities accessible by public and NMT, in this way also increasing the surveillance of these facilities.
 Actively involve local communities in the development and management of public amenities.
-Significant new mixed use development Over the longer term, Muldersvlei and Koelenhof along the R304 corridor could possibly accommodate more growth, and be established as inclusive settlements offering a range of Support private sector led institutional arrangements to enable joint planning and development.
-New Development Actions Significant new residential development opportunities.
+New Development Actions Significant new mixed use development Significant new residential Over the longer term, Muldersvlei and Koelenhof along the R304 corridor could possibly accommodate more growth, and be established as inclusive settlements offering a range of opportunities.
 However, these settlements are not prioritized for development at this stage.
-Explore the feasibility of changing/ complementing the rail vehicle type currently using the railway along the Baden Powell Drive-Adam Tas-R304 corridor to a lighter railcar/ tram type Significant change to access and mobility provision system, providing a more frequent, flexible service better integrated into the urban realm.
+Explore the feasibility of changing/ complementing the rail service along the Baden Powell Support private sector led institutional arrangements to enable joint planning and development. development Significant change to access and mobility provision Drive-Adam Tas-R304 corridor to a system providing a more frequent, flexible service better integrated into the urban realm.
 Alternatively, a regular bus service should be explored serving the same route.